sinsimi12/sinsimi12/README.md

  I’m currently working on Web3 Projects and Web-Based Designs

- I’m currently learning Solidity and Authentication
+ I’m currently learning Solidity, DAO, NFT and Authentication

  I’m looking to collaborate on Hackathon Projects and Freelance Projects